List of The Vampire Chronicles characters: Merrick Mayfair

 When Merrick meets Louis, they fall in love, more or less.
 After the ceremony, Louis and Merrick express a desire to talk and David goes out.
 The next night he finds that Merrick has been made into a vampire by Louis.
 Merrick later confesses to David, Louis, and Lestat that it is what she's wanted ever since she found out about what happened to David.
 She also revealed that her ancestors had visited her dreams with a similar message of her fate.
 She used magic to bring David and Louis to her.
 When Louis later is dying after his attempt to burn himself in the sun to join Claudia, Lestat fully awakes from his sleep.
 He saves Louis by letting him drink from his powerful blood.
 Merrick is also allowed to drink and joins the little coven.
 Later a young vampire named Quinn calls upon Lestat and asks for help in Blackwood Farm (2002).
 The spirit of his dead twin brother (named Goblin) had been haunting him all his life, and now, when he is a vampire, Quinn is the victim of several attacks.
 Lestat can not help Quinn on his own and asks Merrick for help, and she agrees.
 She explains the nature of spirits and says that Goblin refuses "to go into The Light".
 She performs a kind of exorcism, but to make the spirit "go into the Light" she ends her own life and they both "go into the Light" together.
 It was earlier revealed by Lestat that Merrick was suffering, which all new vampires do due to their new nature.

+Merrick is portrayed by Sarah Afful in the third season of the 2022 television series.